The mooncake in Vietnam always appears in the mid-autumn festival, from the countryside to the urban area.

 This sugar liquid is mixed with the cake crust powder so that when baked, the cakes have a nice brown color and are soft after baking one day.

-The modern kinds of Vietnamese mooncakes
+2. The modern kinds of Vietnamese mooncakes

-Green bean cake, salted egg red bean, bamboo charcoal, roasted chicken, bird’s nest filling, tiramisu filling, chocolate, green tea, taro, nuggets, coconut milk, black sesame, coffee, etc. And, the watermelon seeds in traditional mooncake Vietnam can also be replaced by Macca nuts, cashews, walnuts, or almonds.
+You can find various types of mooncakes, including green bean cake, salted egg red bean, bamboo charcoal, roasted chicken, bird’s nest filling, tiramisu filling, chocolate, green tea, taro, nuggets, coconut milk, black sesame, coffee, etc.

 These mooncakes are also very elaborate.
-The bakers make the flowers separately and use different colors, mostly from vegetables or food coloring for the floral details.
+The bakers make the flowers separately and use different colors, mostly from vegetables or food coloring, for the floral details.

-Mooncake flavours
+3. Mooncake flavours

 The flavors of moon cakes have differences from traditional cakes to modern ones.

-Mooncakes being sweet gifts
+4. Mooncakes as sweet gifts

 Mooncakes became an expensive gift to give or to make a relationship.
 Besides, many people do not want to eat moon cakes because of the sweetness and fatness higher than normal nutritional standards.